ska-sa/spead2/doc/tut-7-recv-power.rst

         std::cout << "Received " << n_heaps << " heaps\n";

-On my machine, the receiver now keeps up with the sender and receives all 10000 heaps, although it is somewhat tight so you might get different results.
+On my machine, the receiver now keeps up with the sender and receives all 1000 heaps, although it is somewhat tight so you might get different results.
+On the other hand, passing a larger packet size to the server makes it too efficient for the receiver to keep up with.

 .. _numba: http://numba.org/
-.. [#payload-mtu] It is actually slightly less than 9 kB of sample data, because some space in the 9 kB packet is used by the SPEAD headers.